Find the shortest path in a grid in XNA

 Using the map at the beginning of this post, the engine will first parse the map into a game board, as is described in a previous post.

 This is how my game (for now) displays the tiles.
-For now, the walls are missing:
+For now, the walls and doors are missing:

 Rendered output